CharityInfinity/CharityInfinity/sample.md

   media_alignment: Left
   content: '<strong><span class="TextRun SCXW36978653 BCX0">Ways of getting corpus
     fund:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">There are two
+    ways of getting corpus funds:<br></span><strong><span class="TextRun SCXW36978653
+    BCX0"> Income or surplus-</span></strong><span class="TextRun SCXW36978653 BCX0">
-    ways of getting corpus funds: Income or surplus- There may be different rules in the different country towards this.
+    There may be different rules in the different country towards this.
 For example, in India; as per the Income Tax act, only 15% of the organization income or surplus can be transferred to the corpus fund.
-Rest 85% has to be used to fund program activities.
-Donations- Corpus can be received as a donation.
+Rest 85% has to be used to fund program activities.<br> <br></span><strong><span class="TextRun SCXW36978653 BCX0">Donations</span></strong><span
+    class="TextRun SCXW36978653 BCX0">- Corpus can be received as a donation.
 But, any donation that is received this way, must be clearly stated by the donor that she/ he is contributing towards the corpus.
 Without any written consent from the donor, the additional funds cannot be transferred to the corpus.
-In case of donation, if there are no such written briefs, NGO can go back to get such written consent.
-For example, In India, the financial year closing is on 31st March.
+In case of donation, if there are no such written briefs, NGO can go back to get such written consent.<br>
+    <br></span><strong><span class="TextRun SCXW36978653 BCX0">For example</span></strong><span
+    class="TextRun SCXW36978653 BCX0">, In India, the financial year closing is on 31st March.
 Sometimes, NGOs receive a huge grant in February, as March is the last month of the financial year and the donors need to give away the sanctioned/pledged money for the respective development cause.
 Now, the NGO may be unable to utilize the grant within that financial year (practically only 1-2 months remaining).
     One of the alternatives for the NGO would be to go back to Grant donor requesting to mark their donation as Corpus.
-It can only be considered corpus after receiving the consent, in writing.<br><br><br></span><strong><span class="TextRun SCXW36978653 BCX0">Youtube explanation about Corpus Fund</span></strong><span class="TextRun SCXW36978653 BCX0"> : </span><a href="https://www.youtube.com/watch?v=iLutkCwxyIs"
+It can only be considered corpus after receiving the consent, in writing.<br><br><br></span><strong><span class="TextRun SCXW36978653
+    BCX0">Youtube explanation about Corpus Fund</span></strong><span class="TextRun
+    SCXW36978653 BCX0"> : </span><a href="https://www.youtube.com/watch?v=iLutkCwxyIs"
     title="https://www.youtube.com/watch?v=iLutkCwxyIs">https://www.youtube.com/watch?v=iLutkCwxyIs</a>'
   media:
     image: "/uploads/2022/05/23/what-is-ci2.jpg"